top of page

 Hooker Falls

--Hooker Falls - DuPont State Forest near Brevard- If you're looking for a spacious swimming hole, Hooker Falls is a great choice.
+Hooker Falls -DuPont State Forest near Brevard- If you're looking for a spacious swimming hole with a natural pool, Hooker Falls is a great choice.
 Grab a tube and float along!
-It is only a .3-mile hike.
+A great spot that is only a .3-mile hike.
 But one thing I like about this place, contact DuPont State Forest directly ahead of time and they can help you if you have disabilities, so you can still see the falls or swim.
-Check out the other waterfalls in this area also you can swim near.
+Check out the other waterfalls in this area and you can also swim nearby.
+The State Park has picnic tables in the picnic area.

--Turtleback Falls - Toxaway- This Pisgah National Forest swimming hole is about a 3-mile hike from Gorges State Park and is a quintessential North Carolina spot.
+Turtleback Falls - Toxaway- This Pisgah National Forest swimming hole is about a 3-mile hike from Gorges State Park and is a quintessential North Carolina spot.
 If you use the natural slide be careful and make sure that water levels are not too high.
-This has a 20 foo drop into the pool below if you slide.
+This has a 20 foot drop into the pool below if you slide.

 Bust Your Butt Falls